 • Remember that spring seedlings need irrigation to survive the summer.

-• Avoid setting the mower deck too low especially when the turf is under drought stress.
+• Avoid setting the mower deck too low, especially when the turf is under drought stress.

 • Don’t apply herbicides when temperatures exceed 85 Fahrenheit.